MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 1. Use the **Start compute session** button to start the runtime compute for the flow.

+> While this lab may not require intensive computing, we highly recommend allocating more computing power.
+We suggest using Compute Settings as below
+> - Compute Type : **Serverless**
+> - VM Size : **Standard_D12**, which contains 4 cores, 28 GB of RAM, and 200 GB of disk space.

     Wait for the runtime to start.
 This provides a compute context for the prompt flow.
 While you're waiting, in the **Flow** tab, review the sections for the tools in the flow.

 1. In the **Inputs** section, ensure the inputs include: